 But hang on, you might be saying; what was this business about becoming an instant millionaire?
 We’re talking about progressive jackpot slots.
 These are the big win games that you’ve probably seen or heard about, that do indeed have jackpot amounts that can tick over into the millions.
-You can play these online right now, and take your own shot at raking in that mega-amount.

 In a progressive game the jackpot is shared between all games of the type on a network, and continues to grow as players keep spinning the reels, and adding to the central prize pool.
 The jackpot will keep growing until it is eventually won.
 Payouts can be triggered by relevant symbols, or they may be completely at random.
 Often, progressive jackpot games have more than one jackpot and you could win 1 of 4 different-sized rewards.